SamirSanyal312/SingleSecondChess/README.md

 Single Second Chess Bot
-This project implements a basic chess bot for Single Second Chess, a chess variant that emphasizes rapid decision-making under strict computational constraints.
-The bot evaluates moves based on a simple material balance heuristic and outputs the best move in UCI format.
+This repository contains a basic chess bot designed for the Single Second Chess competition.
+The bot evaluates chess positions and selects the best move within computational constraints, focusing on efficiency and simplicity.

 Features
 Input: Accepts chess positions in Forsyth-Edwards Notation (FEN).
-Output: Provides the best move in Universal Chess Interface (UCI) format.
+Output: Outputs the best move in Universal Chess Interface (UCI) format.
-Evaluation: Uses a simple material evaluation function to choose moves.
+Evaluation: Uses a material-based evaluation heuristic for move selection.
+Constraints: Designed to operate efficiently under strict instruction limits.
 How It Works
-Input: The bot reads a FEN string representing the current chessboard state from standard input.
+Input: The bot reads a FEN string that describes the current chessboard state from standard input.
 Processing:
-The board is initialized using the python-chess library.
+The chessboard state is initialized using the python-chess library.
-Legal moves are evaluated based on material balance.
+All legal moves are evaluated using a simple material-based scoring system.
-The move with the highest evaluation score is selected.
+The bot selects the move with the highest evaluation score.
-Output: The bot outputs the selected move in UCI format.
+Output: The selected move is printed in UCI format (e.g., e2e4).
 Prerequisites
+System Requirements
-Python 3.x
+Python 3.7 or higher
 python-chess library
 Install Dependencies
-To install the required library, run:
+To install the required library, use:

 bash
 Copy code
 pip install python-chess
 Usage
+Running the Bot
-Save the bot code to a file, e.g., single_second_chess.py.
+Save the bot code in a file named single_second_chess.py.
-Run the bot using a command line or terminal with a FEN string as input: bash
+Use the command line to provide a FEN string as input and receive the bot's move as output.
-Copy code
-echo "rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1" | python single_second_chess.py
-Example
+Example Command:
-Input:
 bash
 Copy code
 echo "rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1" | python single_second_chess.py
-Output:
+Example Output:
 plaintext
 Copy code
 e2e4